eskres/hop-little-bunny/readme.md

 I think the game would be more enjoyable with additional interactive elements so that it is more challenging and engaging for the player.
 Ways that I have thought about doing this are by adding \"carrots\" that the player has to collect and by adding platforms / changes in the ground level in front of obstacles.
 I would also like to add sound effects for collisions and the \"hop\" in order to make the game more immersive.

 ---
+## 2026 Changes

+Re-deploying this project in 2026 I wanted to address potential security issues, update the dependencies, and bring the deployment up to a standard I would be comfortable hosting on my server.
+Below is a summary of the changes made:

+- **Dependency updates** — Updated jQuery and jQuery UI to their latest major versions.

+- **Security improvements** — Added a Content Security Policy with security headers handled by Traefik.

+- **Deployment** — Migrated from a static Nginx setup to a Docker container behind a Traefik reverse proxy.

+- **General tidying** — Removed console log statements and updated dead links.